mgiles0113/Maximum_Sum_Subarray_Exploration/README.md

   which can be reviewed for the results.

 ##Modifications
-  In order to change the input file for input arrays to be tested, simply
+  In order to change the input file for input arrays to be tested, simply add a file to the same directory and modify fopen call on line 343.
+The line opens a file for reading to calculate array values.
+Simply change the file name to the file of your choosing, then re-compile and run the program again for new results.
+Note that this will overwrite the results file and results from the previous test will be lost.